SteffenCzolbe/PerceptualSimilarity/README.md

 The VAEs presented in the paper can be retrained with code from directories `src/vae/mnist` and `src/vae/celebA`.
 Each directory contains 5 Files:

 - the implementation of the model in `celebA_vae.py` or `mnist_vae.py`
-- a notebook `train.ipynb`, containing code to train the model.
-Loss function and Hyperparameters are defined in the last cell.
+- a file `train.py`, containing code to train the model.
+Loss function and Hyperparameters are defined at the end of the file.
 During training, model checkpoints and samples are saved in the `results` directory.
 - a directory `results`, in which models and sample images are saved during training
 - a notebook `evaluation.ipynb`, containg code to generate the comparison images shown in the paper.
 - a directory `comparison`, in which comparison images are saved